lindatroesken/lindatroesken/README.md

-- 👋 Hi, I’m Linda @troesken
+- 👋 Hi, I’m Linda @lindatroesken
 - 🌱 I’m currently learning Java, JavaScript, Html, CSS, ... and Git.
 -    I'm working on some small projects to improve my skills and use github to learn and to share my projects with others.
 -    I'm starting a Java Web Development Bootcamp in July